chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 Visit our website, [citrea.xyz](https://citrea.xyz/bridge), and click the 🟠Bridge to Citrea🟠 button.

 > Citrea is an EVM-compatible ZK-rollup on Bitcoin and uses BTC as its native token.
 To get started, you need to bridge test BTCs to Citrea Public Devnet.
 Citrea Public Devnet runs in our custom Bitcoin signet.
-Therefore, use our bridge website to auto deposit from our faucet to Citrea Devnet..
+Therefore, use our bridge website to auto deposit from our faucet to Citrea Devnet.

-## Step 3: Connect Your Wallet
+## Step 2: Connect Your Wallet

 Click on the Connect Wallet button, pick the wallet you want to use from the popup, then give necessary permissions to network.